npm/rfcs/accepted/0000-package-distributions.md

 - Do we need to feature flag this for `npm@8`? ex. put this feature under a new flag (ex. `--with-distributions`)?
 Does that limit it's impact/usage?
 - Should we outline best practices?
-  - ex. a best practice we could recommend for maintainers to ensure they're consumers are using `distributions` properly, & to avoid confusion, is to set `engines` value for `npm` & educate maintainers/consumers on `--engines-strict`
+  - ex. a best practice we could recommend for maintainers to ensure their consumers are using `distributions` properly, & to avoid confusion, is to set `engines` value for `npm` & educate maintainers/consumers on `--engines-strict`

 ```json
 {